imbroisi/react-snippet-creator/README.md

 }
 ```

-1. Right-click in the editor content above.
+1. Right-click in the content above in the editor.
 2. The context menu will be open.
 3. Select `Create Snippet From This File`.
 3. This will open the VSCode `Command Palette` at the top of the VSCode editor.